Hendrix-CS/csci320/index.md

     * **Complete** the final project and **Complete** at least 8 other projects.
 	* **Partial** completion of the final project, and **Complete** all 10 other projects.
   * No **Missing** projects
-  * Schedule and attend at least three Office Hours meetings
+  * Participate actively in at least 90% of in-class assignments.
-  * Submit a course feedback form
 * To earn a B in the course, a student will:
   * One of the following:
     * **Complete** the final project and **Complete** at least four other projects
     * **Partial** completion of the final project, and **Complete** at least eight other projects
   * At most two **Missing** projects
-  * Schedule and attend at least two Office Hours meetings
+  * Participate actively in at least 80% of in-class assignments.
-  * Submit a course feedback form
 * To earn a C in the course, a student will:
   * One of the following:
     * **Complete** the final project and **Complete** at least two other projects
 	* **Partial** completion of the final project, and **Complete** at least four other projects
 	* **Missing** final project, and **Complete** at least eight other projects
   * At most four **Missing** projects
-  * Schedule and attend at least one Office Hours meeting
+  * Participate actively in at least 70% of in-class assignments.
-  * Submit a course feedback form
 * To earn a D in the course, a student will:
   * One of the following:
     * **Complete** the final project, and **Partial** completion of at least four other projects
 	* **Partial** completion of the final project, and **Partial** completion of at least six other projects
 	* **Missing** final project, and **Partial** completion of at least eight other projects
+  * Participate actively in at least 50% of in-class assignments.

 ### Revising submitted work
 If a submitted project receives a **Partial** assessment and the student seeks a **Complete** assessment:
 * The student will schedule and attend an Office Hours meeting to discuss the necessary revisions and establish a deadline for their submission.
 * If the student submits the revisions by the agreed deadline, the revised project will receive a **Complete** assessment.

 ## <a name="latedays">Late Policy</a>
+Students in need of an extension should:
+* Notify the instructor in their Teams channel prior to the deadline.
+  * The notification message must state the duration of the requested extension.
+* Schedule a meeting with the instructor as close as possible to the missed deadline to discuss present progress on the assignment.

-If a student needs an extension, the instructor must be notified by email or Teams message by 4 pm on the day prior to the due date.
-This notification email must state the duration of the requested extension.
-The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted.
+The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted if they meet the above criteria.